SkygearIO/features/features/310-prerender-gear/prerender.md

 Query parameters:

 - `u`: The url to render.
 A url with slash at the end and a url without slash at the end are cached separately.
 - `expiry`: Corresponds to `seo-prerender-expiry` in configuration, with the time specified in seconds. i.e. To have an expiry of one hour one should pass `3600`.
 Optional.
+Default value is 3600.
-- `renderWait`: Corresponds to `seo-prerender-capture-wait` in configuration, with the time specified in seconds. i.e. To wait 30 seconds one should pass `30`.
+- `captureWait`: Corresponds to `seo-prerender-capture-wait` in configuration, with the time specified in seconds. i.e. To wait 30 seconds one should pass `30`.
 Optional.
+Default value is 0.

 Response: